ABOUT US

 Our Staff:

-MADGE DARLINGTON | GRRL ACTION CO-MANAGING PROGRAM DIRECTOR
+MADGE DARLINGTON | CO-DIRECTOR

 Madge Darlington, MFA, has served as Grrl Action Faculty and as Production Director since 2004.
 She is a Founding Co-Producing Artistic Director of Rude Mechanicals.
 For Rude Mechs, she directed the first-ever stage adaptation of Percy Shelley's Prometheus Unbound.
 She has also served as Scenic Designer for Lust Supper, as Technical Director for Lipstick Traces, Requiem for Tesla, Big Love, How Late it Was How Late, and Cherrywood.
 Madge performed in Rude Mechs’ productions Pale Idiot, Salivation, and In the House of the Moles.